JWMerritt/QuditHybridStabilizers/README.md

 Because HYAK uses Slurm to queue jobs, and the job could be killed at any time, this code resorts to setting up an independent parallel cluster profile for each job.

-The calculation is run by running the function `QuditStateEvol(CKPT_FILE, CODE_PATH)`, where `CKPT_FILE` is the full path/file name (without .mat extension) of the Job's `CKPT` file, and `CODE_PATH` is the location of the folder for this repo containing QuditStateEvol and its dependencies.
+The calculation is run by the function `QuditStateEvol(CKPT_FILE, CODE_PATH)`, where `CKPT_FILE` is the full path/file name (without the `.mat` extension) of the Job's `CKPT` file, and `CODE_PATH` is the location of the folder for this repo containing `QuditStateEvol` and its dependencies.

-A couple of helper functions have been included for this. `Create_Jobs` is a function that formalizes creating all of the necessary variables and creating the Jobs. `RunBatch` is a function that initializes the `parcluster` and then batches `QuditStateEvol`.
+A couple of helper functions have been included for this. `Create_Jobs` is a function that formalizes setting all of the necessary parameters and creating the Jobs. `RunBatch` is a function that initializes the `parcluster` and then batches `QuditStateEvol`.
 Using these helper functions, the Job also has:

  - A `JobName.sh` shell script which can be batched using slurm's `squeue` command.
  - An `Output` folder which will contain the output logs from slurm.